Cosmic-Ide/Cosmic-IDE/README.md

 ### Is it only for JVM projects?

-No. Java, Kotlin, and Scala have the most guided experience, but custom language servers, commands, and project types can support other toolchains.
+No. Java and Kotlin are built in, while installable plugins provide guided Scala and other toolchain experiences.

 ### Can it replace a desktop IDE?